exactchange/dereva/README.md

 ### Usage

 1. Fork this repository and make any desired changes or necessary extensions.
-For example, set it up to serve a front-end, or connect it to another service.
+For example, change the way the front-end looks and behaves, or connect it to another backend service, etc.

 2. Add an `.env` file to the root of your directory with the following scaffold: